BrianHicks/brianthicks.com/content/post/introducing-elm-benchmark.md

             ]
 ```

+<iframe src='https://gfycat.com/ifr/IcySarcasticFrigatebird' frameborder='0' scrolling='no' width='320' height='333' allowfullscreen></iframe>

 ([Run this example on Ellie](https://ellie-app.com/vTJDQ4Ltd2a1/0))

 This lets us share benchmark fixtures.
 Thanks to Elm's immutability guarantees, we can do this without influencing our measurements.

 `benchmark` and `describe` cover 90% of what you'll typically use.
-But in cases like `Skinney/elm-array-exploration` and `BrianHicks/elm-avl-exploration` we need one more thing:
+But in cases like `Skinney/elm-array-exploration` and `zwilias/elm-avl-dict-exploration` we need one more thing:

 ## Comparing Two Implementations